-Class H is the highest filtration class in the field of professional and industrial vacuum cleaners.
-Particularly necessary, even essential, in certain activities such as asbestos removal , the Class H vacuum cleaner must meet several standards of construction, filtration, use but also maintenance by certified organizations when the use makes it necessary.
-A Class H vacuum cleaner meets strict filtration standards.
-A Nilfisk or Numatic Class H vacuum cleaner provides these guarantees with the EN60335-2-69 standard.
+Class H is the highest filtration class for professional and industrial vacuum cleaners.
+Particularly necessary, even essential, in certain activities such as asbestos removal , a Class H vacuum cleaner must meet several standards for construction, filtration, use, and maintenance by certified organizations when required.
+A Class H vacuum cleaner meets stringent filtration standards with appropriate filters .
+A Class H vacuum cleaner from Nilfisk or Numatic provides these guarantees in accordance with the EN60335-2-69 standard.

 The Nilfisk Alto Attix 30-0H pc class H asbestos vacuum cleaner allows you to work in complete safety tha…